JavaScript / TypeScript SDK

 Installation

-The Kameleoon SDK Installation tool is the preferred way to install the SDK quickly.
+The Kameleoon SDK Installation tool is best method to install the SDK quickly.
 The SDK Installer helps you install the SDK of your choice, generate a basic code sample, and configure external dependencies if needed.

 To use the SDK Installation tool, install and run it globally: